Rank-based loss for learning hierarchical representations: Methods

 \subsection{Datasets}

 Three datasets from different contexts were used:

-\linesubsec{3 Bird species} audio data collected to accompany the work in \cite{stowell_automatic_2019} on automatic acoustic identification of individual animals.
+\linesubsec{3 Bird species,} audio data collected to accompany the work in \cite{stowell_automatic_2019} on automatic acoustic identification of individual animals.
 It contains labelled recordings of individuals from three different bird species: Little owl (Athene noctua), Chiffchaff (Phylloscopus collybita), and Tree pipit (Anthus trivialis).
 For this work, the data was augmented by mixing foreground recordings of each individual with background recordings of other individuals.
-Furthermore we re-structured the labels to follow the hierarchical taxonomy from Fig. \ref{fig:aaii_taxonomy}, (\textit{i.e.,} taxonomic group, species, and individual identity).
+Furthermore we re-structured the labels to follow a 3 level hierarchical taxonomy: taxonomic group, species, and individual identity.
 From this dataset, a total of 1707 recordings were selected belonging to 9 individuals equally distributed across the 3 species of birds.

-\linesubsec{Nsynth} a large-scale dataset of annotated musical notes \cite{nsynth2017}, it contains 4-second audio snippets of notes played with different instruments.
+\linesubsec{Nsynth,} a large-scale dataset of annotated musical notes \cite{nsynth2017}, it contains 4-second audio snippets of notes played with different instruments.
 For this work a small selection of the dataset was created to address the task of instrument recognition.
 A 2-level hierarchical taxonomy is built using the instrument family labels as highest level classes, and the instrument id as the fine-level.
 We selected a total of 1707 audio snippets from 9 instruments across the guitar, flutes and keyboard families.
 All instruments are from the "acoustic" source.

-\linesubsec{TUTasc2016} dataset of 30-second audio segments from 15 acoustic scenes \cite{tut_asc_2016_data}.
+\linesubsec{TUTasc2016,} dataset of 30-second audio segments from 15 acoustic scenes \cite{tut_asc_2016_data}.
 These are organised in 3 groups: indoor, outdoor and vehicles accordingly to the environment where they were captured.
 For the hierarchical taxonomy we consider the acoustic scene labels as the fine level classes and the 3 groups as the coarse level classes.
 The selected data used in this work consists of 704 recordings coming from 9 acoustic scenes, balanced across the 3 groups: library, home, and metro station from indoors; tram, bus and train from vehicles; residential area, forest path and beach from outdoors.